przemub/ics_caldav_sync/README.md

 * SYNC_EVERY (str): How often should the synchronisation occur?
 For example: 2 minutes, 1 hour.
 Synchronise once if empty.
 * DEBUG (bool, optional): Set to anything to print debugging messages.
 Please set this when reporting an error.
 * SYNC_ALL (bool, optional): If set, all events in the calendar will be synced.
 Otherwise, only the ones occuring in the future will be.
+* KEEP_LOCAL (bool, optional): Do not delete events on the CalDAV server that do not exist in the ICS file.

 ## Library usage